romizb/Big-Floof-Energy/README.md

 ## 🖥️ Testing the program

 ### 🛠️ Testing functionalities
-  - Ensure users and tasks are correctly stored and retrieved.
+  - Ensures users and tasks are correctly stored and retrieved.
-  - Verify task completion toggling.
+  - Verifies task completion toggling.
-  - Confirm login works only for predefined users.
+  - Confirms login works only for predefined users.
-  - Check if tasks are created daily.
+  - Checks if tasks are created daily.
-  - Validate adding custom tasks.
+  - Validates adding custom tasks.
-  - Ensure it returns valid dog news data.
+  - Ensures it returns valid dog news data.

 ### 📌 Requirements
 Make sure you have: